wedeling/FabUQCampaign/Tutorial_ocean.md

         "decay_time_mu": cp.Normal(90.0, 1.0)
     }
 ```

+2. (continued) Here, the mean values are the decay times in days.

 3. Create an encoder, decoder and collation element.
 The encoder links the template file to EasyVVUQ and defines the name of the input file (`ocean_in.json`).
 The model `examples/ocean_2D/sc/ocean.py` writes the total energy (`E`) to a simple `.csv` file, hence we select the `SimpleCSV` decoder, where in this case we have a single output column:
 ```python